soumitag/multiSLIDE/README.md

 ## Availability

 **multiSLIDE** is available online at: http://137.132.97.109:56695/multislide/#/.
-Alternatively, you may launch **multiSLIDE** locally on your computer following the instructions below.
+Alternatively, you may run **multiSLIDE** locally on your computer following the instructions below.

 ## Launch multiSLIDE locally using a Docker Image

-The preferred way to use a local instance of **multiSLIDE** is using the pre-built Docker image available at Docker Hub.
+The preferred way to run a local instance of **multiSLIDE** is using the pre-built Docker image available at Docker Hub, as follows:

-To launch **multiSLIDE** on your local computer:

 *	Install Docker for Mac/Windows/Linux following the instructions [here](https://docs.docker.com/get-docker/)
 *	Pull the **multiSLIDE** Docker image using the following command in Terminal(Mac) or Command Prompt(Windows) or the Linux Shell